nuxencs/tcb-bot/README.md

 # tcb-bot

-A Discord bot to notifiy you about the lastest manga chapters released by TCB.
+A Discord bot to notify you about the latest manga chapters released by TCB.
 ```
 Usage:
 tcb-bot [flags]